smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 **At Slave side**,
   * Error Message: unexpected; system must send a packet with Error Message to its communication partner and then transit to "not initialized" state thus invalidating all current data.
-  * "First": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
+  * "First": chain id in the packet is compared to LRCID.
-     * PPID is below the LSPIDR: a repeated packet has been received.
-The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID (with flags PR set and NSI not set).
+     * chain ID in the packet is equal to LRCID: a repeated packet has been received; SAGDP requests a new Packet ID, updates upper bound of LSPIDR with received Packet ID, the Last Sent Packet is re-sent together with its Packet ID; SAGDP does not change its state.
-     * PPID is within or above LSPIDR (master has selected to start a new chain): system must transit to "not initialized" and then to "idle" state, and then to process the packet again.
+     * chain ID in the packet is not equal to LRCID (master has selected to start a new chain): system must transit to "not initialized" and then to "idle" state, and then to process the packet again.
-  * "Intermediate": chain consistency is verified by comparison of PPID of the packet with LSPIDR.
+  * "Intermediate": PPID of the packet is compared to LSPIDR and PSPIDR as follows.
+     * PPID is below the LSPIDR and below PSPIDR: unexpected (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
-     * PPID is below the LSPIDR: a repeated packet has been received.
-The Last Sent Packet is re-sent, and SAGDP changes its state to Wait-PID.
+     * PPID is below the LSPIDR and within PSPIDR: a repeated packet has been received.
+SAGDP requests a new Packet ID, updates upper bound of LSPIDR with received Packet ID, the Last Sent Packet is re-sent together with its Packet ID, and SAGDP keeps its present state ("wait-remote").
      * PPID is within LSPIDR (received packet is a response to the last sent packet): packet PID is saved as a current value of LRPID, payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to wait-local.
      * PPID is above LSPID (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
   * "Terminating": chain consistency is verified by comparison of PPID of the packet with LSPID.
      * PPID is below the LSPIDR: unexpected (a repeated packet has been received that is "terminating", but SAGDP did not respond to a "terminating" packet).
 System must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
-     * PPID is within LSPID (received packet is a response to the last sent packet): payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to idle.
+     * PPID is within LSPIDR (received packet is a response to the last sent packet): payload of the packet is reported to a higher level protocol with its status in chain, and SAGDP changes its state to idle.
-     * PPID is above LSPID (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.
+     * PPID is above LSPIDR (chain is broken): system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.

 5.4.2.
 Receiving a request to resend LSP
 ''''''''''''''''''''''''''''''''''''''''

-The LSP is sent to the underlying protocol.
+SAGDP requests a new Packet ID, updates upper bound of LSPIDR with received Packet ID, the Last Sent Packet is re-sent together with its Packet ID.
 Timer is reset [TODO: details on timer reset here and at all applicable places].
-SAGDP transits to Wait-PID state.
+SAGDP does not change its state.

 5.4.3.
 Timer
 ''''''''''''

 The LSP is sent to the underlying protocol.
 Timer is set to RSP.
+SAGDP does not change its state.

 5.4.4.
 Receiving an HLP packet that is "first"; or receiving an HLP packet that is "intermediate"; or receiving an HLP packet that is "terminating"
 '''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 If any of these events happen in wait-remote state, consistency of data processing is broken.
 If implemented on Master, an error must be reported to the higher level protocol, and SAGDP transits to "idle" state.
 If implemented on Slave, system must send a packet with Error Message to its communication partner and then to transit to "not initialized" state thus invalidating all current data.

-5.4.5.
-Receiving PID
-''''''''''''''''''''

-If this event happens in the wait-remote state, it means that SAGDP ir de-sychronized with an underlying protocol, and the system must be reset [TODO: is there any reasonable case for that?]